Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

+> [!TIP]
+> *If you encounter any issues during configuration, deployment, or testing, please refer to the [Trouble Shooting Document](../troubleshooting.md)*

 # Inferno Test Applications

 To successfully test ONC (g)(10) with Inferno, you will need to create four separate application registrations to represent the different access scenarios addressed by this test.
 This method of setting up application registrations is applicable to real SMART on FHIR applications too.

 ## Patient Standalone Confidential Client / Public Client Applications

-The Patient Standalone Launch application is a standard confidential client application which represents an application that can protect a secret (section 1 & 2 of the test).
-The public client represents an application that cannot protect a secret (section 9 of the test).
-You will need to follow these instructions twice - once for the confidential client (web) and once for the public client (spa).
+The Patient Standalone Launch application consists of two types of client applications:
+1. **Confidential Client (Web):** This application can protect a secret and is used for sections 1 & 2 of the test.
+1. **Public Client (SPA):** This application cannot protect a secret and is used for section 9 of the test.

 1. Create a new application in Microsoft Entra ID.
-Make sure to select platform (Note : You need one application with platform - Web and SPA respectively) and add the redirect URL for Inferno (`https://inferno.healthit.gov/suites/custom/smart/redirect`).
+Make sure to select platform (Note : Create Confidential Client application with Web platform and Public Client application with SPA platform) and add the redirect URL for Inferno (`https://inferno.healthit.gov/suites/custom/smart/redirect`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Delegated)
         - fhirUser